History of Computer Networks

 Introduction to Computer Networks

 - The process of interconnection between two/more different networks is called internetworking.
-The main purpose of interconnecting is to allow any node or any network (e.g., Ethernet) to access/share data to any other node on any other network. (e.g., ATM).
+The main purpose of interconnecting is to allow any node or any network (e.g., Ethernet) to access/share data with any other node on any other network. (e.g., ATM).

 - The process of interconnection within a typical network is called intranetworking.